-The growth properties indicating that in the long run the GOP will outperform all other portfolios have made it very interesting in the literature on asset allocation and it has been argued that the GOP is a universally "best" investment strategy in the long run.
+The growth properties indicating that in the long-run the GOP will outperform all other portfolios have made it very interesting in the literature on asset allocation and it has been argued that the GOP is a universally "best" investment strategy in the long run.
 This application and the debate it has raised in the academic community is reviewed in the next section.
-A second and more recent application is the numéraire property, particularly interesting in the literature on arbitrage pricing, is reviewed subsequently.
+A second and more recent application is the numéraire property, particularly interesting in the literature on arbitrage pricing is reviewed subsequently.

-The literature on the properties of the GOP is huge and only a few have been discussed here.
-The properties of this chapter have been selected because they have attracted the most interest in the literature.
-Using the logarithm as utility function often provides very tractable results, so the GOP arises implicitly in a large number of papers which, for simplicity, use this function as part of the theory.
-To manage the literature on the subject, I have focused on papers which deal explicitly with the GOP.
-Theorem 5 appears in Becherer (2001)[Theorem 4.5] and is a straightforward application of Kramkov and Schachermayer (1999)[Theorem 2.2].
-In some papers the GOP is defined in a pathwise sense, see Platen (2002, 2004c) and Christensen and Platen (2005), which circumvents the problem of infinite expected growth rates.
+Theorem 2.14 appears in Becherer (2001)[Theorem 4.5] and is a straightforward application of Kramkov and Schachermayer (1999)[Theorem 2.2].
+In some papers the GOP is defined in a pathwise sense, see Platen (2002, 2004c) and Christensen and Platen (2005a), which circumvents the problem of infinite expected growth rates.
 An alternative solution is to define the GOP in terms of relative growth rates, see Algoet and Cover (1988).
-An alternative existence proof, which is more direct, but does not relate explicitly to the notion of arbitrage, can be found in Aase (1988) and Aase and Oksendal (1988).
-Long (1990) [Appendix B, page 58] claims that the existence of the GOP follows from no arbitrage alone, but this is in general incorrect.
-The proof that the existence of a GOP is equivalent to the existence of a martingale density is found in Christensen and Larsen (2007).
+An alternative existence proof, which is more direct, but does not relate explicitly to the notion of arbitrage can be found in Aase (1988) and Aase and Øksendal (1988).
+Long (1990)[Appendix B, page 58] claims that the existence of the GOP follows from no arbitrage alone, but this is in general incorrect.
+The proof that the existence of a GOP is equivalent to the existence of a martingale density is found in Christensen and Larsen (2004).

-Theorem 6 was proved by Goll and Kallsen (2000) and expanded to stochastic consumption clocks in Goll and Kallsen (2003).
+Theorem 2.18 was proved by Goll and Kallsen (2000) and expanded to stochastic consumption clocks in Goll and Kallsen (2003).
 The solution in a complete Wiener driven set-up with constant parameters dates back to Merton (1969), extended in Merton (1971, 1973).
 Aase (1988) introduced the problem in a jump-diffusion setting and derived a similar formula in the context of a model with Wiener and Poisson noise using the Bellman principle.
 This has been extended in Aase (1984, 1986, 1988), Browne (1999), Korn, Oertel, and Schäl (2003).
-Yan, Zhang, and Zhang (2000) and Hurd (2004) study exponential Levy processes and Platen (2004c) obtains a fully explicit solution in the case of a complete Poisson/Wiener market, similar to Example 7.
-It was noted by Aase (1984) that equation (8) would follow from a pathwise optimization problem.
-Christensen and Platen (2005) follows this procedure in a general marked point process setting and express the solution in terms of the market price of risk.
-I show that a generalized version of the GOP can be characterized explicitly and approximated by a sequence of portfolios in approximately complete markets.
-In an abstract framework, relying on the duality result of Kramkov and Schachermayer (1999) and the decomposition of Schweizer (1995), a general solution was obtained in Christensen and Larsen (2007).
+Yan, Zhang, and Zhang (2000) and Hurd (2004) studies exponential Levy processes and Platen (2004c) obtains a fully explicit solution in the case of a complete Poisson/Wiener market, similar to Example 2.20.
+It was noted by Aase (1984), that equation (8) would follow from a pathwise optimization problem.
+Christensen and Platen (2005a) follows this procedure in a general marked point process setting and express the solution in terms of the market price of risk.
+They show that in a generalized version of the GOP can be characterized explicitly and approximated by a sequence of portfolios in approximately complete markets.
+In an abstract framework, relying on the duality result of Kramkov and Schachermayer (1999) and the decomposition of Schweizer (1995), a general solution was obtained in Christensen and Larsen (2004).